rocket-pool/RPIPs/RPIPs/RPIP-43.md

        credentials to the megapool address
 - New and existing validators' withdrawal credentials MUST be checked to correctly refer to the megapool address
-     - The check MAY occur after the validator is added initially as Prestaked
+     - The check MAY occur after the validator enters the Prestaked status
 - A node operator SHALL be able to remove exited validators from their megapool

 ### `debt` Variable